sourander/kamk-cookiecutters/ai-customer-project/{{cookiecutter.__containing_folder}}/HOW-TO-DOCS.md

 cd docs

 # Run with uvx
-uvx --with mkdocs-material --with mkdocs-awesome-nav mkdocs serve --livereload --open
+uvx --with mkdocs-material --with mkdocs-awesome-nav mkdocs serve --livereload --open --strict
 ```